Eva-VLA: Evaluating Vision-Language-Action Models' Robustness Under Real-World Physical Variations: Experiments

 \subsection{Main Results}

-\textbf{Quantitative Results.} Table~\ref{exp:main} presents the failure rates of OpenVLA and OpenVLA-OFT models under various physical transformations across four LIBERO task suites, revealing critical vulnerabilities in VLA.
-Both models demonstrate substantial performance degradation under all three types, with OpenVLA's average failure rate increasing dramatically from 23.5\% (clean) to 82.6\% under optimized object transformations ($\boldsymbol{\Theta}$), 62.6\% under illumination variations ($\boldsymbol{\Lambda}$), and 71.2\% under adversarial patches ($\boldsymbol{\phi}$).
-Despite OpenVLA-OFT's superior baseline performance with only 4.7\% clean failure rate, it remains highly vulnerable to physical attacks, reaching failure rates of 67.6\%, 48.2\%, and 56.4\% for $\boldsymbol{\Theta}$, $\boldsymbol{\Lambda}$, and $\boldsymbol{\phi}$ attacks, respectively.
-Among these types, object 3D transformations prove to be the most effective, suggesting that spatial reasoning in VLAs is particularly vulnerable to geometric perturbations, while illumination variations and adversarial patches exhibit moderate effectiveness.
-Notably, even random perturbations without optimization cause significant performance drops (33.2\%-55.7\% for OpenVLA, 21.2\%-42.0\% for OpenVLA-OFT), indicating inherent brittleness to environmental variations.
-This vulnerability is especially pronounced in long-horizon tasks, where failure rates reach 97.8\% for OpenVLA and 82.4\% for OpenVLA-OFT under optimized object transformations, suggesting that adversarial effects compound over extended action sequences, while simpler Object and Spatial tasks show relatively lower but still substantial vulnerability.
-These consistent patterns across both standard and optimized models demonstrate that current VLA architectures fundamentally lack robust mechanisms to handle physical variations, particularly in multi-step scenarios.
+\textbf{Quantitative Results.} Table~\ref{exp:main} presents the failure rates of the evaluated models (OpenVLA, OpenVLA-OFT, UniVLA, and $\pi_{0.5}$) under various physical transformations across four LIBERO task suites.
+Beyond simply reporting performance metrics, these results validate our framework's capacity to systematically uncover alarming vulnerabilities in VLA architectures.
+While these models demonstrate strong capabilities in controlled settings (with clean failure rates ranging from 4.0\% to 23.5\%), this laboratory success fails to translate to physical robustness.
+By formulating discrete physical variations as continuous optimization problems, our mechanism successfully discovers severe worst-case scenarios.
+Specifically, 3D object transformations ($\boldsymbol{\Theta}$), which heavily challenge spatial reasoning, consistently emerge as the most devastating threat, driving the average failure rate of OpenVLA to 83.0\% and causing even the highly capable UniVLA to surge to an 88.0\% failure rate.
+Similarly, variations targeting visual perception via illumination changes ($\boldsymbol{\Lambda}$) and scene understanding via adversarial patches ($\boldsymbol{\phi}$) inflict substantial degradation across almost all evaluated models. \textit{\textbf{Notably, even the state-of-the-art $\pi_{0.5}$ model (4.0\% clean rate) completely collapses under $\boldsymbol{\Theta}$ attacks with an 86.0\% failure rate.}} Crucially, the data highlights the necessity of our optimization approach: while random environmental perturbations cause notable performance drops (e.g., 33.0\%-56.0\% for OpenVLA, 21.0\%-42.0\% for OpenVLA-OFT), our targeted framework efficiently discovers the extreme bounds of VLA brittleness.
+This vulnerability is especially pronounced in long-horizon tasks, where failure rates approach near-total collapse under optimized object transformations (e.g., for OpenVLA and UniVLA), indicating that adversarial effects compound severely over extended action sequences, while simpler Object and Spatial tasks show relatively lower but still substantial vulnerability.
+These consistent patterns expose a critical gap between current VLA capabilities and their readiness for unpredictable real-world deployments.